liedekef/events-made-easy/readme.txt

 * The number of spaces for a task can now be 0 too.
 If that's the case, the description of that task will be used as a section header for the next set of tasks.
 * Added action hook eme_ical_header_action, allows to add custom headers by just echo-ing them
-* List-unsub header added to the mailings in some cases

 = 2.4.47 (2024/06/08) =
 * Make sort on membership name work in members overview